 - Stopped Games: A Game Coordinator may stop a game before the full time has expired due to overly aggressive play, persistent unsportsmanlike conduct or a general violation of the rules of the game.
 This decision is solely at the discretion of the Game Coordinator.
 If the decision is made to stop the game early, the score will be recorded as a loss for both teams.
 In addition, both teams will be given an automatic warning (refer to the SSC Policy sheet for specific details on warnings and discipline).
 The exception to this rule is if the Game Coordinator has stopped the game because of the inappropriate play of only one team.
 The non-offending team will receive the win, regardless of the score at the time the game was stopped.
 This is also at the discretion of the Game Coordinator.

 - A game can end in a tie during the regular season.

 - Playoff games should only be 50 minutes in length in anticipation of needing the extra time to settle a tie.

 - In the playoffs, a game that is tied at the end of regulation time is decided by a three-minute sudden death overtime period.
 If still tied the game comes down to a shoot-out.
-The 5 players (including the goalie) who are on the court at the end of the game take one shot each at a distance of eight paces (this shot must be taken from a stationary position).
+The 3 players who are on the court at the end of the game take one shot each at a distance of eight paces (this shot must be taken from a stationary position).
 The goalie that finished the game remains the goalie for the shoot-out.
-After five shots, if still tied, teams (any player) continue taking single shots until one team has scored (and the other team does not).
-The order of shooters must be maintained.
+After three shots, if still tied, teams continue taking single shots until one team has scored (and the other team does not).
+The order of three shooters must be maintained.

 - Team playoff position: Ties in the standings will be broken first by head-to-head play.
 If there are more than 2 teams that are tied, all the teams must have played each other in order for the results to go to head-to-head.
 Otherwise, least points against, then +/-, then most points for will determine the placement in that order.